metapolator/metapolator/specimen,-and-glyph-interaction.md

 The selection behaviour is for each glyph shown in the dialog: click to select, click again to deselect.
 Rubber-banding can also be performed, whether the first enclosed glyph is selected or deselected, determines whether the rest of the banded glyphs is too.

+**rule**: the glyph sides that got selected in the dialog, together with the one that is edited, is persisted as a set for this master after the OK button is pressed.
+Any sidebearing change to any glyph side of this set is propagated automatically.
+When the dialog is shown again for any glyph side of the set, then the glyph sides are shown as selected by default.

 The dialog expands in rows and columns to accommodate the glyphs, growing to a 7×7 grid to show 49 glyphs is not exceptional.

 #### preserving kerning